Rodolfo-Gallegos/scicellxx/docs/source/initial_steps/installation/windows_installation.rst

 This section provides instructions for the installation of SciCell++ on a Windows system.
 We tested these instructions on Windows 10 but we (hopefully) expect them to work on recent versions too.
+Once finished this section you should continue with the :doc:`../start_scicellxx/start_scicellxx_windows` document.

 Overview
 --------